pnnl/ConStrain/design/api_design.md

 <!-- - `static validate_verification_cases(`_list_IDs: list, verbose: bool_`)`

-  Validate cases (e.g., check whether `run_simulation`, `simulation_IO`, etc. exist or not).
+  Validate cases (e.g., check whether `run_simulation`, `verification_properties`, etc. exist or not).
 Check if required key / values pairs exist in the case. check if datatype of values are appropriate, e.g. file path is str

   -**parameters**: -`_list_IDs_`: list of IDS that will be validated. -`_verbose_`: whether additional explanation is required.